Share the Love, Leave No Trace

 I’m a strong believer that a good outdoor experience is the result of your behaviors and others before you.
 Wilderness is not inherently flawless and pristine, but through a consistent practice and mentality we protect these special places for future hikers to come.

 Own your responsibility in the outdoors and brush up on these 7 outdoor ethics.
-I’ll share my Highlight Insight in how I practice LNT on my thru-hike and why it means the world to me.
+I’ll share the basics on each principle and my Highlight Insight to how I practiced LNT on my thru-hike.

 Plan Ahead and Prepare